infogulch/go-htmx/README.md

 For a more thorough explanation, check out the [docs introduction, *Htmx in a Nutshell*](https://htmx.org/docs/#introduction).

-So the implementation of an interactive page tends to be a complete html page using some template syntax, plus a bunch of 'partials' extracted from it to update parts of it in reaction to certain actions taken by the user.
+The implementation of an interactive htmx page tends to be an html page written in some template syntax, plus a bunch of 'partials' extracted from it to update parts of it in reaction to certain actions taken by the user.

 ## Go templates?